seisman/HinetPy/README.md

 3. Are `catwin32` and `win2sac_32` in PATH and executable?
 3. How many stations are selected for Hi-net and F-net?
 4. Is `Maxspan` in allowed range?

+### StationSelector.py ###

+`StationSelector.py` is used to select stations you want to request data.

+#### Usage ####

+    Select Hi-net/F-net stations to request waveform data from NIED

+    Usage:
+        StationSelector.py -c CODE [-l LIST]
+        StationSelector.py -h

+    Options:
+        -h, --help              Show this help.
+        -c CODE, --code=CODE    Network code.
+Hi-net: 0101, F-net: 0103.
+        -l LIST, --list=LIST    Station list file.

+#### Notes ####

+1. You can only select station of Hi-net or F-net.
+2. All stations will be selected if -l options is NOT used.
+3. List file contains station list, one station per line, lines start with '#' will be ignored.
+4. This script does NOT check whether a station belongs to a network.
+5. You may need to run `HinetDoctor.py` again to check your station selection.

+#### Examples ####

+1. Select all stations of Hi-net

+        $ python StationSelector.py -c 0101

+2. Select several stations list in a file:

+        $ cat sta.list
+        N.FJ2H
+        N.OTWH
+        N.IICH
+        N.SMGH
+        $ python StationSelector.py -c 0101 -l sta.list

 ### HinetContRequest.py ###